HackBulgaria/Programming101-2/week3/1-HackBulgaria-API/README.md

 As every nice company we have an API too. https://hackbulgaria.com/api/students/

-It returns all the students with their courses, github accounts and a boolean filed that shows if they are in the classroom now.
+It returns all the students with their courses, group, github accounts and a boolean filed that shows if they are in the classroom now.

 Our task is to make a console application that uses this information.
-To match students in our classroom in teams.
+To match students in our classroom in __random__ teams.

 ## 1. List all courses: